lyssieth/Opportunity/Races/Heavenly Plane/True Angels.md

 ### Mental Abilities

 Intelligent and wise.
 Somewhat more resistant to social engineering and magical or natural mind manipulation, compared to Plain Angels.
 They learn faster than Plain Angels.
-They can alter their perception of time down to about $\frac 3 10$ of realtime.
+They can alter their perception of time down to about `3/10` of real-time.
 The full amount can vary by a few percent.
 During this both eyes glow softly, though this is overridden by ability usage.
 The glow of the halo dims during this as well.

 ### Magical Abilities